Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

 Illiquid assets such as real estate are also more insulated from price volatility compared to the overall stock market.
 As another article from Nareit reports, the maxim that correlations spike to one during a crisis simply isn’t true.

 In fact, some asset classes such as residential real estate can be both procyclical and countercyclical.
 When the overall stock market is doing well, historically residential real estate also does well.
-Interestingly, when stock market returns decline, residential real estate may also out-perform as investors seek a safe haven from stock market volatility.
+Interestingly, when stock market returns decline, residential real estate may also out perform as investors seek a safe haven from stock market volatility.

-Do you want to find out more about how to enter the world of commercial real estate investing but aren’t sure where to get started?
+Want to find out more about how to enter the world of commercial real estate investing but aren’t sure where to get started?
 Take a look at the top-quality services offered by Smartland today to find out more.

 What Are The Categories of Investments?